Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Implications Discussion

 {\bf 2.~Atmospherics Extra Information:} we did not account for atmospheric neutrino input, such as the running SK and IceCube experiments.
-They are expected to add valuable \DCS, though susceptible to the aforementioned \Ta\ and \dCP\ dependences.
-This contribution is more complex to replicate with accuracy due to the vast E/L phase-space, hence we disregarded it in our simplified analysis.
+They are expected to add valuable \DCS though susceptible to the aforementioned \Ta\ (mainly) and \dCP\ dependences.
+This contribution is more complex to replicate with accuracy due to the vast $E/L$ phase-space; hence we disregarded it in our simplified analysis.
 Its importance has long been proved by SK dominance of much of today's MO information.
-So, all our conclusions can only be enhanced by adding the atmospheric missing contribution.
-Future ORCA and PINGU has the potential to yield extra MO information, while their combinations with JUNO data is being actively explored~\cite{Bezerra:2019dao,Ref_JUNO+ORCA@Nu2020} to yield full MO resolution.
+So, all our conclusions can only be enhanced by adding the missing atmospheric contribution.
+Future ORCA and PINGU have the potential to yield extra MO information~\cite{Blennow:2013vta}, while their combinations with JUNO data is actively studied~\cite{Bezerra:2019dao,Ref_JUNO+ORCA@Nu2020} to yield full MO resolution.

-{\bf 3.~Inter-Experiment Full Combination:} a more complete strategy of data-driven combination between JUNO and \BIIs\ experiments will be beneficial in the future\footnote{During the final readiness of our work, one such a combination was reported~\cite{Ref_Poster_JUNO+LBnuB@Nu2020} using a different treatment (excluding fluctuations).
-While their qualitative conclusions are consistent to our studies, there may still be numerical differences left to be understood.}.
-Ideally, this could be an official inter-collaboration effort to be able to carefully scrutinise the possible impact of systematics and correlations, including both experimentalists and phenomenologists.
-At this stage, we do not foresee a significant change in our the findings by a more complex study, including the MO discovery potential here highlighted for the first time, due to the limitations of today's data and knowledge.
+{\bf 3.~Inter-Experiment Full Combination:} a complete strategy of data-driven combination between JUNO and \BIIs\ experiments will be beneficial in the future \footnote{During the final readiness of our work, one such a combination was reported~\cite{Cao:2020ans} using a different treatment (excluding fluctuations).
+While their qualitative conclusions are consistent with our studies, there may still be numerical differences left to be understood.}.
+Ideally, this may be an official inter-collaboration effort to carefully scrutinise the possible impact of systematics and correlations, involving both experimental and theoretical physicists in such studies (see e.g.~\cite{Forero:2021lax}).
+We do not foresee a significant change in our findings by a more complex study, including the highlighted MO discovery potential due to today's data and knowledge limitations.